A. AIBA Technical Rules.

 28. Major Panel membership is reviewed annually at a meeting of the Major Panel.
 Members who have elected to be removed or those deemed not to be active or non-supportive will be removed.

-29. Breaches/failings in officials’ duties/performances will be dealt with via a disciplinary panel arranged under the direction of the Secretary Army BA and the Army Major Panel Officials’ Secretary.
-The composition of the panel will be a Chairman (nominated by the Secretary Army BA), the Army Major Panel Officials’ Secretary, 2 x Grade A R&Js and the Secretary Army BA as independent member.
-The decision will be notified under arrangements issued by the Chairman Army BA and shall be final.
-Appeals may be made using the military redress of grievance procedures, as detailed in JSP 381.
+29. Breaches/failings in officials’ duties/performances will be dealt with via a disciplinary panel arranged under the direction of the Major Panel.
+The composition of the panel will be Chairman, 2 x Grade A or above Referees.
+The Secretary of the UKAFBA will collate the information on behalf of the Panel but act as an independent member.
+The decision will be notified under arrangements issued by the Chairman of the Association concerned Appeals may be made using the military redress of grievance procedures.

 ENGLAND BOXING MAJOR PANEL

-30. Only Grade B Army Major Panel Officials will be nominated by the Army BA Officials Secretary to the CSBA for upgrading to Grade A. All Grade A officials are England Boxing Panel Officials.
+30. Only Grade B Major Panel Officials will be nominated by the Officials Chairman to the UKAFBA for upgrading to Grade A. All Grade A officials are England Boxing Panel.

-31. Only Officials from Army Major Panel Officials’ list will be authorised to officiate at preliminary, Association, pre-¼ Finals and ¼ Final rounds of all Championships and representative matches.
-Grade C officials, will not be used for Championship events
+31. Only Officials from the Major Panel Officials’ lists will be authorised to officiate at preliminary, Association, pre-¼ Finals and ¼ Final rounds of all Championships and representative matches.
+Grade C officials, will not be used for Championship events.

 32. Nomination to AIBA will be via the UKAFBA to England Boxing, through single service Officials’ Secretaries.
 Individuals receiving recommendations for upgrading to AIBA via England Boxing Regional Associations/Divisions are to notify their single service Officials’ Secretary immediately.